-hypnotic. erotic. robotic. ayabambi are a force to be reckoned with
+hypnotic, erotic, robotic: ayabambi are contemporary dancers and a force to be reckoned with

 Aya Sato and Bambi are Japanese dancers and lovers fighting against the country's conservative culture.

 On Wednesday 24th February 2015, Madonna fell backwards off stage at the Brit Awards.
 The world watched and the world cringed, but none more so than Ayabambi.
 As instructed by the material girl herself, Japanese dancing duo Aya Sato and Bambi were actually the ones to pull her off stage.
 Had all gone to plan, they would've snatched away her Armani cape like an impressive tablecloth trick and she'd have marched off across the stage like the queen she is.
 Unfortunately, she didn't quite untie the bow in time.
 "I was so scared!" says Aya.
 "It felt like that moment lasted for hours."
 Luckily, both parties are now very much over the situation and AyaBambi are still dancing with Madge, as well as touring with a whole host of 'big in Japan' artists, working with Sia's choreographer Ryan Heffington and appearing in campaigns for the likes of Chalayan and Alexander Wang, who "loved our dance videos and asked to work with us."